tiagopereira/Muspel.jl/README.md

 # μspel (ムスペル)

 **μspel**, or muspel, is a Julia package for radiative transfer in stellar atmospheres.
 It is named after Muspelheim, the realm of fire in Norse mythology.
 Muspelheim, or muspel, is a *hot and glowing land of fire*, in some ways perhaps akin to the glowing atmospheres of stars.

+μspel is still under development, and the API is subject to change.
+Documentation is currently limited to that generated from docstrings.